duyanxi/duyanxi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently working as a research assistant at the Chinese University of Hong Kong, Shenzhen, under the supervision of <a href='https://gaplab.cuhk.edu.cn'> Assistant Prof. Xiaoguang Han (韩晓光) </a>.
-I graduated from School of Automation, Southeast University (东南大学自动化学院) with a bachelor's degree, supervised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang (王雁刚) </a>.
+I graduated from the School of Automation, Southeast University (东南大学自动化学院) with a bachelor's degree majoring in robotics, supervised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang (王雁刚) </a>.
 I was an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University (大阪大学) under the supervision of Prof. Matsushita Yasuyuki (松下康之) and Associate Prof. Fumio Okura (大倉史生) during Sep 2024 to Feb 2025.

 Currently, my research interests are